 See related faq about correct timing of your hip and knee joints.

-See all faqs about why hip power fins are the best for swimming.
+See all faqs about why hip power swim fins are the best for swimming.